 Already at Interactive Brokers?
 Their Impact Dashboard has certain climate features at no extra cost.

-If you self-direct across multiple brokers and want to see your portfolio's full climate picture — temperature alignment, per-holding net zero target tracking, and a climate-aware stock and ETF screener that combines fossil-fuel exclusion and renewables thresholds with financial-quality filters — Ziggma is the platform on this list built for that combination.
+Ziggma is built for self-directed investors who want the full picture — temperature alignment, per-holding net zero target tracking, and a climate-aware stock and ETF screener that combines fossil-fuel exclusion and renewables thresholds with financial-quality filters — across all their accounts.